leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/mirror.rst

    (instead of using the ones from the modified object).

    You can animate it to animate the mirror effect.
-Vertex Groups
-   Try to mirror existing vertex groups.

-   A very nice feature, but one that has very specific prerequisites:

-   - The vertex groups you want to mirror must be named following the usual left/right pattern (i.e. suffixed by something like ".R", ".right", ".L", etc.).
-   - The mirror side vertex group must already exist (it will not be created automatically).
-     It must also be completely empty (no vertices assigned to it).

-Merge
-   Where a vertex is in the same place (within the *Merge Limit* distance) as its mirror it will be merged with the mirrored vertex.
-Merge Limit
-   The maximum distance between a vertex and its mirror copy at which they are merged together (being snapped on the mirror plane).
-Needs *Merge* to be enabled.

 Clipping
    Prevents vertices from moving through the mirror plane(s) while the user is transforming them in Edit Mode.

-   If it is enabled but vertices are beyond the mirror plane and outside of the *Merge Limit*, the vertices will not be merged.
-But as soon as the vertices are within *Merge Limit* they are snapped together and cannot be moved beyond the mirror plane.
+   If it is enabled but vertices are beyond the mirror plane and outside of the *Merge Distance*, the vertices will not be merged.
+But as soon as the vertices are within *Merge Distance* they are snapped together and cannot be moved beyond the mirror plane.

    .. note::